Save Money and Reduce Waste with Reusable Ostomy Supplies

 Anoniem18

-But John, I didn't have to pay a cent to spend 8 hours in the OR, and receive all those pain-killing drugs.
-Or the 7 days spent in the hospital to have a gallstone removed, elective surgery kept being postponed until the surgeon came back at 10:00 PM, in the OR at 10:30, finished at 11:00.
+But John, I didn't have to pay a cent to spend 8 hours in the OR and receive all those pain-killing drugs.
+Or the 7 days spent in the hospital to have a gallstone removed.
+Elective surgery kept being postponed until the surgeon came back at 10:00 PM, in the OR at 10:30, finished at 11:00.

 sooziq

 I have had my ileostomy for 37 years.
-Two years ago, I had to find another type of appliance as I was getting leaks out the side of my reusable faceplate and pouch; a 2-piece system.
+Two years ago, I had to find another type of appliance as I was getting leaks out of the side of my reusable faceplate and pouch; a 2-piece system.
 You can check with Marlen company on pouches MDW-10-20.
 I used these for 35 years and you rinse and bleach them.
 One lasted about 3 weeks, changing once a week.
 The faceplate is a soft plastic like from Torbot #8404-09.
 The pouch was held on with a metal round clip, then I went to a plastic band-like and the end of the pouch was held on with a clip and rubber bands.
 I also had to put a paper sticky disc on the faceplate to stick it to the skin and taped it all around.
 So many steps involved, I did not know about the throwaway 2-piece I now use and like.
 But if you really want reusable, check with Marlen.
 Mine had to be ordered at the ostomy healthcare pharmacy here as I and one other lady were using this antique system.
 The ladies running it kept supplies on hand for us.
 Maybe they do not make the stuff now?

 Primeboy

-Ed.
-Are you talking to me or are you talking to me?
+Ed, are you talking to me or are you talking to me?
 Keep in mind that some of us seniors are deficient in B-12.
 John (PB)

 Anoniem18